How to Prevent a Divorce During This Covid-19 Lockdown

 1. Rule Out the Option of Divorce

-You should expect and prepare your mind for some argument and possibly bickering the longer you both stay locked up within a confirmed space.
+You should expect and prepare your mind for some argument and possible bickering the longer you both stay locked up within a confined space.
 However, while your relationship (and your patience) will be tested this period, you should rule out divorce as an option.

-Knowing divorce is not an option will make you both focused on the relationship and seek out ways t make things work.
+Knowing divorce is not an option will make you both focused on the relationship and seek out ways to make things work.

 2. Have Your Own Space and Alone Time

-Even within that confined space, you should both carve out your own space.
+Even within that confined space, you should each carve out your own space.
 This will serve as an escape and a possible succour when things start to get overwhelming.

 It can be anywhere, so long as you both respect the fact that space is for the other and should not be crossed.

-You can also have an alone time and can also decide to do anything during this time, like start that hobby you've been putting aside, hold a video chat with friends who are also on lockdown, stream blockbuster movies online, anything that would be of interest to you and keep the fun for you.
+You can also have some alone time and can also decide to do anything during this time, like start that hobby you've been putting off, hold a video chat with friends who are also on lockdown, stream blockbuster movies online, anything that would be of interest to you and keep the fun going for you.

 3. Lay Down Some Ground Rules